-The concept of the American Sentinel as a breed began in 1990.
-H. Lee Robinson, the founder of the American Sentinel Bandog, obtained both a B.S. in Animal Sciences in 1993 and Master's in Animal Sciences in 1997.
-During these years, Lee also developed extensive knowledge on working dogs and selective breeding.
-By using performance testing, health testing, and knowledge in genetics, Lee began pursuing his goal for the American Sentinel Bandog program.
-Understanding the concept of gene flow (the movement of genes from one population to another) provided us with the knowledge to produce our foundation dogs from carefully selected high performance working dogs.
+The concept of the American Sentinel was something I began putting together in the early 1990's.
+To pursue my goals in developing the American Sentinel Bandog, I sought to gain more knowledge and experience with breeding working dogs.
+By using performance testing, health testing, and knowledge in genetics, in 2000, I began pursuing my goal for the American Sentinel Bandog program.
+Understanding the concept of gene flow (the movement of genes from one population to another) provided me with the knowledge to produce our foundation dogs from carefully selected high performance working dogs.
 From there, the course of genetic drift (altering the frequency of genes within a population) was simply guided by objectively testing and selective breeding for many generations to refine the American Sentinel as a breed.

-American Sentinel K9, LLC supports our right to defend our selves and others.
+American Sentinel K9, LLC supports the right to defend ourselves & others

 The Declaration of Independence acknowledges certain unalienable rights, rights we are born with, and specifically mentions our rights to life, liberty (freedom), the pursuit of happiness.
-The Bill of Rights also acknowledges many rights, among the list is the 2nd Amendment, which is there to protect all the other rights stated in the document.
-A quality dog not only serves as a great companion, but also helps protect these rights.
-The loyalty offered by a good dog is unmatched, which is why they are often referred to as "man's best friend."
-It takes both experience and education to develop a true knowledge and understanding of a subject.
+The Bill of Rights also acknowledges many rights, among the list is the 2nd Amendment, which is there to protect all of our other rights.
+The loyalty offered by a good dog is unmatched, which is why they are often referred to as "man's best friend," and a high caliber working dog not only serves as a great companion, but adds another layer of protection to one's home and family.

-It is our goal at American Sentinel K9, LLC to produce the best bandogs in the history of the world, and certainly the best in existence today for our goals.
-We also listen to our clients to help them find the right dog for their situation.
+American Sentinel K9, LLC strives to produce the best bandogs the world has ever known.
+From here, we try to match the right dog to each client.
+We do this by listening to our clients to help them find the right dog for their situation.
 It is our goal to treat our customers the way we would want to be treated.
-While customer service is important to us, with all our responsibilities we do stay extremely busy.
-As a result, it is generally best to review the information on our website before contacting us regarding what is available; however, make sure you speak with us before sending in a deposit for a puppy so we can discuss your personal needs and expectations.
-This allows us to make the best recommendations for your situation.
+While customer service is important to us, yet, it is generally best to review the information on our website before contacting us; however, make sure you speak with us to discuss your personal needs and expectations before sending in a deposit for a puppy so we can make the best recommendation for your situation.

 H. Lee Robinson, M.S. is the owner and training director at American Sentinel K9, LLC.
 Before working to improve the quality of working dogs in the United States, Lee pursued accurate information on the various philosophies, theories, and practices as they pertained to animal behavior, anatomy & physiology, husbandry, genetics, and reproduction.
 Lee's research and personal interests with working animals led him to study bandogs and their use as protection dogs, guard dogs, and hog catch dogs in the early 1990's while obtaining a Bachelor's Degree (1993) and a Master's Degree (1997) in Animal Sciences from the University of Illinois.

-While pursuing his education, Lee also gained experience in animal behavior, training, and reproduction by working with professionals in the animal industry, including various trainers versed in obedience and protection dogs and also worked with the Center or Reproduction of Endangered Wildlife (CREW) at the Cincinnati Zoo and Botanical Garden's, after becoming certified in Artificial Insemination.
+While pursuing his education, Lee also gained experience in animal behavior, training, and reproduction by working with professionals in the animal industry, including various trainers versed in obedience and protection dogs and also worked with the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo and Botanical Garden's, after becoming certified in Artificial Insemination.

 Every dog bred at American Sentinel K9, LLC is performance tested and hip x-ray tested, and we offer one of the best health guarantees in the bandog industry.
 In addition to the above, Lee has produced and trained hundreds of working bandogs.
 For these reasons, American Sentinel K9, LLC is able to offer a level of education, experience, and service that other bandog breeders cannot match.
 Thank you for reading.